Marion Hartzog Smoak: Career

 After a stint in a private law practice in Aiken County, South Carolina, in 1964 Smoak ran for the South Carolina Senate, losing by less than 1% of the vote; elected on his second try in 1966, he became one of the first five Republicans to serve in that body since Reconstruction.
 Smoak served on several committees, including Agriculture, Atomic Energy, Veterans Affairs, and the State Constitutional Revision Committee.

 In March 1970, Smoak was appointed Deputy Chief of Protocol at the United States Department of State.
 He was named Acting Chief in June 1972 and given the rank of Ambassador in September 1972.
 He was confirmed as Chief in 1974.

 During his tenure, he oversaw several major events, including the state funerals of Presidents Dwight D. Eisenhower, Harry S. Truman and Lyndon B. Johnson, and state visits by Soviet Premier Leonid Brezhnev and Prince Charles.

 In 1980, Smoak was named co-chairman of the Committee on Finance for Ronald Reagan's presidential campaign, then served on Reagan's State Department transition team.
 He subsequently returned to private law practice at the Washington, D.C. firm of Shipley, Smoak and Henry.

 Personal life

 Smoak was married to Mary Frances Meister Smoak (1920–2015) for 56 years.
-They had three children, five grandchildren, and two great-grandchildren.
+They had three children, five grandchildren, and three great-grandchildren.
 At age 102, he maintained homes in Washington, D.C. and Palm Beach, Florida.
 As of May 2019, he was the oldest living graduate of The Citadel.

 Smoak died on May 4, 2020, aged 103, in Palm Beach, Florida.